March 13, 2017

 “The Choir Mission focuses on the basic precepts of celebrating Eucharistic Liturgy within the parish and will include principles for Liturgical preparation and music selection,” said Father Hector J. Madrigal, pastor of St. Joseph’s Church, Amarillo.

-The Choir Mission will begin March 23 with a 7:00pm concert at St. Mary’s Cathedral, 1200 South Washington, led by Hurd and Cortez, featuring English-speaking and Spanish-speaking choirs of the Diocese of Amarillo.
-Those interested in being a part of the English and Spanish-speaking choirs for the concert are asked to call Father Madrigal at 355-5621.
+The Choir Mission will begin March 23 with a 7:00pm concert led by Hurd and Cortez, featuring English-speaking and Spanish-speaking choirs of the Diocese of Amarillo.
+Those wishing to take part in the March 23 concert are asked to contact Father Madrigal at 355-5621.

 • The Documents: Sing to the Lord and Constitution on the Sacred Liturgy;

 • Transformation from Musicians and Performers to Ministers and Disciples;

 • Appropriate music for the Liturgy;